-In-person student (office) hours are important for student learning and engagement, yet risk serving only students who live close to campus and have flexible schedules.
-Many students work, have family responsibilities, and long commutes to class.
-To provide all your students with greater access, while using your time more efficiently, try moving your office hours online.
+In-person student (office) hours are essential for student learning and engagement, yet it risks serving only students who live close to campus and have flexible schedules.
+Many students work, have family responsibilities, and have long commutes to class.
+As a supplement to in-person in-office hours, virtual student hours are an excellent option.
+To provide all your students with greater access, while using your time more efficiently, try hosting your hours online.

-- Virtual student (office) hours can take place at times that are convenient for you and more viable for your students.
+- Virtual student (office) hours can take place at times convenient for you and more viable for your students.

-- Students can “pop” online during your online office hour, ask a quick question, and go back to work.
-This saves time for both you and your students.
+- Students can “pop” online during your online student office hour, ask a quick question, and go back to work.
+This brief encounter saves time for both you and your students.

-- Small groups of students can participate in the same office hour conversation: fun for them and a time-saver for you.
+- Small groups of students can participate in the same conversation: fun for them and a time-saver for you.

 - Online hours can reduce the number of individual emails on the same topic.

-- Shy students might be more willing to participate if they can do so online, rather than in person.
+- Students may be more willing to participate if they can do so online rather than in person.

 Getting online office hours started